Google's Massive New Android Update Is Coming To The Galaxy S5

-After launching to Galaxy S5 owners in Poland in early December, blog Sam Mobile reports that the update is now available in Spain.
+Just a few weeks after Samsung started pushing out the Lollipop update to Galaxy S5 owners in Poland and Spain, reports are now indicating the update has went live in the United Kingdom.

-Galaxy S5 owners in other European countries should expect to get the update over the next few weeks, the report says.
+The Lollipop upgrade launched in the United Kingdom earlier this week on Jan.
+13, according to reports from Tech Radar, Phone Arena, and a few other tech blogs.

-There’s still no word on when Lollipop will hit Galaxy S5 units in the US, however.
+There’s still no word on when it will come to the United States, but Samsung seems to be spreading the upgrade rather quickly.

-Although the Android update is new to the S5, we already have a pretty good idea of what it will look like on the phone.
-Sam Mobile posted a few videos showing how Lollipop looks with Samsung’s modifications: The most noticeable differences appear to be in stock apps like the dialer and calculator.
-There are also a few Material Design animations visible in the footage.
+In a reportedly leaked email published in December, Samsung supposedly said it was preparing to launch the Lollipop update for many of its devices in January, meaning it’s likely we’ll see it come to the US in the near future.

-Google has been referring to Android 5.0 Lollipop as one of its biggest mobile updates ever.
-Google has revamped some of the user interface elements with a new layout called Material Design, which adds bolder colours, a generally flatter and cleaner look, and new transition animations.
-There are also a ton of under-the-hood improvements that make the operating system smoother and more secure.
+Android 5.0 Lollipop has been called Google’s biggest Android update yet.
+The company added a new look to the overall interface known as Material Design, which focuses on bright and bold colours, shading, and transition animations.
+It makes the software feel more lively and smooth.

 Business Insider Emails & Alerts